gogo2464/gogo-s-blog/README.md

 ## Blog of Gogo

 I wrote a blog with a set of article `from 0 to buffer overflow` to teach exploitation to people.
-The blog is reachable at [this address](https://gogo2464.github.io/gogo-s-blog/).
+The blog is reachable at [this address](https://gogo2464.github.io/gogo-s-blog/post/).

+The goal is to learn reverse engineering and binary exploitation only doing real projects instead of CTFs.

 ## Contributing